R4DIC4L/react-native-image-picker/README.md

 #### Notes

 On iOS, don't assume that the absolute uri returned will persist.
-See [#107](/../../issues/107)
+See [react-native-image-picker #107](https://github.com/react-native-image-picker/react-native-image-picker/issues/107)

 For more, read the [API Reference](docs/Reference.md).